The Best Restaurants in Tamarindo, Costa Rica: 8 Tamarindo Restaurants You Don’t Want to Sleep On

 El Be is a well-known beach club along Playa Tamarindo.

-This Tamarindo Restaurant is set amongst weaving trees and twinkle lights on the beach with an assortment of low and hi-top tables.
-Since they’re on the beach, the closer to the water you sit, the more on an angle your chair might be, so be careful while you’re making yourself comfortable.
+This Tamarindo Restaurant is set amongst weaving trees and twinkle lights on the beach with an assortment of low- and high-top tables.
+Since it's on the beach, the closer to the water you sit, the more on an angle your chair might be, so be careful while you’re making yourself comfortable.

-The happy hour festivities and live music typically get started around 5pm.
-They have live music every day, except Mondays.
-We visited on a Tuesday; live sax day.
-Their sax player was really talented, and entertained the place for hours.
-The fact that someone local was celebrating their birthday with a large group and a cake added to the feeling of community and friendship you get from this club.
+The happy hour festivities and live music typically start around 5 pm.
+They have live music every day except Mondays.
+We visited on a Tuesday—live sax day.
+Their sax player was really talented and entertained the place for hours.
+The fact that someone local was celebrating their birthday with a large group and a cake added to the feeling of community and friendship you get at this property.

 El Be has an assortment of different options on the menu, but anything seafood is your best bet.
-If you’re feeling daring and you want to splurge a little, indulging in their Seafood Platter is a must and they’re known for their clams.
+If you’re feeling daring and you want to splurge a little, indulging in their Seafood Platter is a must.
+They’re known for their clams.
 When Chris and I visited, we were looking for something a little smaller, so we settled on Shrimp Tacos and Beef Nachos.
-We were happy with both choices.
+We were content with both choices.

-If you check some reviews about this spot online, I’ve noticed some comments on the level of service.
+If you search for some reviews about this spot online, I’ve noticed some comments on the level of service.
 A beach bar isn’t a place where I expect top-notch, waiting-on-hand-and-foot service.

 We were really happy with the chill and relaxed atmosphere at El Be.
 The servers were warm and pleasant.
 It’s a large place with many tables, and we were able to flag someone down when we needed them.
 I would definitely recommend checking El Be out on a visit to Tamarindo restaurants.